Rules and Regulations

 11. Doping and Consequences (art.
 49-51)

-• Sierre-Zinal has been fighting against all forms of doping for many years by systematically ordering doping tests (WADA) for the "Runner" category.
-The doping controls (WADA) will be maintained in collaboration with the World Mountain Running Association (WMRA), by World Athletics.
+- For many years, Sierre-Zinal has actively fought against all forms of doping by systematically mandating anti-doping controls (WADA) in the “Runner” category.
+Anti-doping controls (WADA) shall continue to be conducted in collaboration with the World Mountain Running Association (WMRA), which cooperates with World Athletics.

 Art.
 49 Doping

-• To submit to all urine and/or blood and/or capillary and/or saliva sampling and associated tests within 30 days before the day of the Sierre-Zinal Race and up to 15 days after the said race.
-It is understood that the costs inherent in the taking of these samples and associated tests are to be borne directly by the Organizers;
+- To submit to any urine, blood, capillary, hair and/or saliva sampling and related analyses carried out within 30 days prior to the Sierre-Zinal Race and up to 15 days after the race.
+It is understood that the costs of such sampling and analyses shall be borne directly by the Organizers;

-• To transmit in a legible way any anti-doping test form carried out within 30 days before the beginning of the competition and up to 15 days after the competition;
+- To provide, upon request of the Organizers, any anti-doping control forms relating to tests carried out within 30 days prior to the race and up to 15 days after the race;

-• To communicate spontaneously to the Organizers any anti-doping proceedings initiated against them by any national anti-doping agency or by an international anti-doping body as well as any provisional or definitive suspension affecting them and which is not known to the public or to the Organizers;
+- To spontaneously inform the Organizers of any anti-doping proceedings initiated against them by any national anti-doping organization or international anti-doping authority, as well as any provisional or final suspension affecting them that is not publicly known or known to the Organizers;

-• To agree to the use of the data concerning them, solely for research purposes and in a strictly anonymous manner.
-Each participant has the right to access, rectify and object to their data, which they may exercise towards the Organizers (see also Art.
-54 Data protection).
+- To consent to the strictly anonymous use of their data for research purposes only.
+Each participant has the right to access, rectify and object to the processing of their personal data in accordance with Art.
+54 Data protection.

-Any unreasonable failure, refusal or transmission of incorrect information in connection with doping controls in general may lead to disqualification from the competition.
+Any unreasonable failure, refusal to cooperate, or transmission of incorrect or incomplete information in connection with anti-doping controls may result in exclusion prior to the competition or disqualification after the competition, with the consequences provided for under these Regulations (Art.
+45 Disqualification).

 Art.
 50 Proven Doping Case

-• All the prizes that the doped participant has received from the Organizers for the edition in question (place and time prizes, start prize or record prizes (see Art.
-41 Place and time prizes, Art.
-42 Start Prize and Art.
-43 Record Prize);
+- All prizes received from the Organizers for the edition concerned (place and time prizes, start prize and/or record prize – see Art.
+41 Prizes based on rank and time, Art.
+42 Start Prizes and Art.
+43 Record Prizes);

-• Accommodation, transport or any other costs that the Organizers has paid for the doped participant;
+- All accommodation, transport and any other costs paid by the Organizers for the participant;

-• The entry fee of CHF [95] if the participant was a guest runner.
+- The registration fee of CHF [110] if the participant was a guest runner;

-If the participant was represented or advised by an agent, a team manager or any other private person, or was part of a team with legal personality, the said agent, team manager, private person or team shall be jointly and severally liable for the reimbursement of the full amount set out in this provision.
+If the participant was represented or advised by representatives (including coaches), agents, team managers, any other private person and/or was part of a team with legal personality, such persons and/or team shall be jointly and severally liable for the reimbursement and payment of the full amounts set out in this provision.

 Art.
-51 Consequences of a Proven Doping Case
+51 Other Consequences of a Proven Doping Case

 Art.
 52 Image rights

-Each competitor expressly waives their image rights in connection with the Sierre-Zinal Race, as well as any recourse against the Organizers and its approved partners for the use of their image.
+Each competitor, including the above-mentioned entourage, expressly waives their right to their image in connection with the Sierre-Zinal Race, as well as any recourse against the Organizers and their approved partners for the use made of their image.

-Only the Organizers may transfer this image right to any media, via an accreditation or an adapted license.
+Only the Organizers may transfer this image right to any media outlet through accreditation or an appropriate licence.

 Art.
 53 Sierre-Zinal Brand

-Sierre-Zinal is a legally registered trademark.
-Any communication about the Sierre-Zinal Race or use of images of the said race must respect the name of the event, the registered trademarks and have the official agreement of the Organization.
+Any communication relating to the Sierre-Zinal Race or any use of images of the said race must respect the name of the event, the registered trademarks and be subject to the prior official approval of the Organizers.

 Art.
 54 Data Protection

-In accordance with Swiss data protection legislation, all participants have the right to access and rectify data concerning them.
+In accordance with Swiss data protection legislation, each participant has the right to access and rectify data concerning them.

-Information is collected in the context of a registration for the Sierre-Zinal Race for the purposes of the Organization, and in particular to identify each participant individually in order to provide them with any necessary information relating to their participation before, during or after the Sierre-Zinal Race.
+Information is collected in the context of registration for the Sierre-Zinal Race for the proper organisation of the event and for organisational purposes, in particular in order to individually identify each participant and to communicate to them, before, during or after the Sierre-Zinal Race, all information relating to their participation.

-The results of the Sierre-Zinal Race are published on the website of the timekeeping partner of the Sierre-Zinal Race and on the website of the Sierre-Zinal Race.
+The results of the Sierre-Zinal Race are published on the website of the official timekeeping partner of the Sierre-Zinal Race as well as on the website of the Sierre-Zinal Race.

-The Sierre-Zinal Race undertakes to ensure that the personal data of the participants will not be passed on to the sponsors and partners of the Sierre-Zinal Race for marketing purposes.
+The Sierre-Zinal Race undertakes that participants’ personal data will not be transmitted to sponsors and partners of the Sierre-Zinal Race for marketing operations.

-All participant data will be kept for a period of one month after the event.
+All participants’ data are retained for a period of one (1) month after the event.

-Any request for access or modification of personal data will be processed as soon as possible after receipt of the request.
+Any request for access to or modification of personal data will be processed as soon as possible following receipt of the request.

 13. Applicable Law in Case of Dispute (art.
 55)